 Shopping is one of the top activities of visitors in Kuala Lumpur.
 This vibrant city offers a wide range of shopping choices from modern malls and specialty shops to lively street markets.

-Among those, it is the budget shopping places that draw the crowd.
+Among those, it is the cheap shopping places that draw the crowd.
 Cheap doesn’t mean that the experience is less enjoyable.
-Malls like Berjaya Times Square and Sungei Wang Plaza incorporate excellent entertainment facilities to reward their customers.
+Malls like Berjaya Times Square and Sungei Wang Plaza incorporate excellent entertainment facilities to enhance the shopping experience.
 Central Market drenches people in art spirit.
 And Taman Connaught Night Market celebrates street shopping in Malaysian style.

 Looking for the most convenient way to add some amounts of Malaysian Ringgit (RM) to your wallet for your Kuala Lumpur trip?
 And wondering where to find money changers with the best rates?